 - If repeated, this often can become dull even disgusting.

-- Is a fleeting, individual, essentially self-centred experience.
+- Is a fleeting, individual, essentially self-centered experience.

 Unlike pleasure, soukha: